 Wandering through the colorful streets of Montmartre in Paris or the narrow alleyways of Brussels, you will find small shops and street vendors making and selling sweet and savory crepes – thin, delicious pancakes that are equally at home as a base for both formal and informal meals and gatherings.

-In fact, every Sunday brunch buffet worth its admission price is bound to include a crepe stand where diners can have crepes made on demand.
+In fact, almost every Sunday brunch buffet worth its admission price is bound to include a crepe stand where diners can have crepes made on demand.

 Fortunately, you don’t have to visit Paris, Brussels, or even your local restaurant to enjoy a delicious crepe or two.
-With the right pan and recipe, you can make crepes at home!
+With the right pan and recipe, you can make crepes at home.

+If you’re interested in purchasing a crepe maker, we invite you to look at the five top products in our product list above.
+Our selections reflect quality as well as value for your money.
 If you’d like to learn more about how to navigate the world of crepe makers, please continue reading this shopping guide.